collapsed-stacks/atheism/questions/2401/what-does-exist-mean-when-we-say-god-does-not-exist.md

 - posted by: [ElendilTheTall](https://stackexchange.com/users/-1/769-elendilthetall) on 2011-01-24
 - score: 11

-<p>I can't speak for all atheists (no one can), but I would say something exists if it, or an effect it brings about, can be objectively observed and/or measured, and attributed unequivocably to it.
-In answer to your example of church-building, it doesn't mean god exists, it merely means that the <em>idea</em> of god exists.</p>
+I can't speak for all atheists (no one can), but I would say something exists if it, or an effect it brings about, can be objectively observed and/or measured, and attributed unequivocably to it.
+In answer to your example of church-building, it doesn't mean god exists, it merely means that the *idea* of god exists.

-<p>It is not enough for humans (whether a small group or everyone) to merely agree that something exists.
-Millions of children 'share a stable image' of Santa Claus, but he doesn't exist in a real physical sense.</p>
+It is not enough for humans (whether a small group or everyone) to merely agree that something exists.
+Millions of children 'share a stable image' of Santa Claus, but he doesn't exist in a real physical sense.

 ## Answer 2403